-We talked to Marc Prempain of ViiBE on how to optimize first contact resolution rates, and improve customer satisfaction through an amazing remote augmented video-assistance experience and this is what he had to say.
+Marc Prempain of ViiBE on how to optimize first contact resolution rates, and improve customer satisfaction through an amazing remote augmented video-assistance experience.

 First of all, how are you and your family doing in these COVID-19 times?